Juan-Jones/earnonlinemoney/content/blog/start-a-dropshipping-business.md

 ### Step 3: Set Up Your Online Store

 Once you've chosen your niche and secured reliable suppliers, it's time to build your online store.
-Platforms like Shopify, WooCommerce, and BigCommerce offer user-friendly Focusinterfaces and customizable templates that make it easy to create a professional-looking storefront.
+Platforms like Shopify, WooCommerce, and BigCommerce offer user-friendly interfaces and customizable templates that make it easy to create a professional-looking storefront.
 If you need to brush up on knowledge, check out [how to start an online business]({{< relref "how-to-start-an-online-business" >}}).

 ### Step 4: Marketing Your Dropshipping Business